Theaterology: A.C.T.'s Podcast

 Special editions of Theaterology also bring live, onstage recordings of A.C.T.’s InterACT events, featuring pre- and postshow conversations with producers, directors, playwrights, actors, and others who are intimately connected to our productions and the artistic life of A.C.T.

 Subscribe and listen to our podcasts on SoundCloud, or via the links below.

-Before the performance on May 2, 2017, A.C.T.
-Artistic Director Carey Perloff spoke with playwright Marie-Hélène Estienne before a live audience about creating theater with Peter Brook, and the process that has taken Battlefield to stages across the globe (37 min).
+Before the performance of Battlefield on May 2, 2017, A.C.T.
+Artistic Director Carey Perloff spoke with playwright Marie-Hélène Estienne before a live audience about creating theater with Peter Brook, and the process that has taken their latest production to stages across the globe (37 min).

 At a special event on May 1, 2017, A.C.T.
 Resident Dramaturg Michael Paller spoke with legendary director Peter Brook before a live audience about the connection between Shakespeare and the Mahabharata, what inspired Brook's seminal work The Empty Space, and what it means to create contemporary theater (58 min).

 Before the performance of Needles and Opium on April 4, 2017, A.C.T.
 Artistic Director Carey Perloff spoke with cast members Wellesley Robertson III and Olivier Normand before a live audience about their journeys with the production and the intricacies of performing on a roating cube (28 min).

 Before the performance of John on March 7, 2017, A.C.T.’s Resident Dramaturg Michael Paller spoke with Director Ken Rus Schmoll before a live audience about the road trip that inspired the set design, conversations between generations, and daydreaming at the theater (30 min).

 Publications Manager Simon Hodgson explores the haunting history of Gettysburg, Pennsylvania.